weinerjm14/User-Onboarding/README.md

 ## Set Up The Project

-- [ ] Start off by installing a blank React app by running `npx create-react-app <app-name> --use-npm`.
+- [ x] Start off by installing a blank React app by running `npx create-react-app <app-name> --use-npm`.
-- [ ] Using `npm`, add the following as dependencies inside your React app:
+- [ xnp,] Using `npm`, add the following as dependencies inside your React app:
   - `formik`
   - `yup`
   - `axios`